Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 I will also try to give a high-level overview on the steps necessary to implement this new system starting from where we are now in Parrot 3.3.

-Threading is not a super-huge priority for us, but I think we would be remiss if we did not at least have concrete plans in place by the 4.0 release in January.
+Threading is not a super-huge priority for us, at least not compared to some of the other things we would like to deliver between now and 4.0.
+I do think we would be remiss, however, if we did not at least have concrete plans in place by then.
 If we could have some real code written by then, all the better.
-Maybe in a near-future post I'll talk about what some of our big priorities as an organization are.
+Maybe in a near-future post I'll talk about what some of our big priorities as an organization are in the coming months.

 Concurrency is a multi-faceted problem, and one that is solved differently by different technologies.
 Because Parrot aims to support multiple different and